Charter Oak, California: Charter Oak School and community growth

+Postwar suburbanization and annexations

+Following World War II, Charter Oak transitioned rapidly from a rural, agricultural community into a suburban neighborhood, as citrus orchards gave way to residential subdivisions.
+Portions of Charter Oak were annexed by neighboring cities Covina (areas south of Arrow Highway) and Glendora (areas north of Arrow Highway), significantly reducing the size of the unincorporated area.

 Education and culture

-The area is served by the Charter Oak Unified School District, as well as numerous private schools.
-The boundaries of the Charter Oak Unified School District, formed in areas which were at the time unincorporated area, eventually became the accepted boundaries of historical Charter Oak, attesting to the importance of the district in the community.
+Most of the census-designated place is served by the Charter Oak Unified School District, while a portion is in Covina-Valley Unified School District The boundaries of the Charter Oak Unified School District, formed in areas which were at the time unincorporated area, eventually became the accepted boundaries of historical Charter Oak, attesting to the importance of the district in the community.
+There are also private schools in the area.

 Community college students from Charter Oak generally attend Citrus College in Glendora or Mount San Antonio College ("Mount SAC") in Walnut.

 Charter Oak Gymnastics has been a U.S. National Team training center since 1989, and has produced many elite athletes, including national champion Vanessa Atler and Olympian Jamie Dantzscher.

 Demographics

+Charter Oak first appeared as a census designated place in the 1980 United States census as part of the East San Gabriel Valley census county division.